eijifuku/agent-ethan/docs/en/troubleshooting.md

 NodeExecutionError: node 'filter' failed without on_error handler: type=llm, prompt=filter_results, exception=...
 ```

-Add an `on_error` block to the node or ensure the upstream service (LM Studio) is reachable.
+Add an `on_error` block to the node or ensure the upstream service (OpenAI API or compatible backend) is reachable.

-## arXiv Requests Failing

-- Ensure outbound network access to `https://export.arxiv.org/` is allowed.
-- Set `ARXIV_USER_AGENT` to a descriptive value; arXiv may throttle generic user agents.

-## PDF Downloads Return 301

-The downloader follows redirects automatically.
-If you run a custom tool, add `follow_redirects=True` to the `httpx.Client.get` call.

 ## JSON Parsing Errors